jellybob/activo-rails/README.md

 When populating the user navigation you probably want to make the first argument a call to `image_tag` since the space available isn't big enough for anything other icons.

-### Status ###

-In the top right, opposite the logo, there's a section which can be filled with text to notify your users of important information.
-If a `status_menu` helper exists, the return value will be used to fill that space.

-    module ApplicationHelper
-      def status_menu
-        "Welcome back Jon!"
-      end
-    end

 ### The Sidebar ###

 The sidebar is filled by a `sidebar` helper if one exists.